viascience/ztf-tutorial/README.md

 ## 📝 License

 This tutorial series is provided for educational and development purposes.
-Please refer to ZTF's official licensing terms for production usage.

 ---